Skip to content

 Vielka Fuentes

 Vielka is originally from Dominican Republic.
 She started at Waverley Oaks as a substitute Zumba Instructor in 2017, and shortly thereafter took on a regular class.
 She is an upbeat and positive person, and her class reflects her personality.
 What members enjoy most about her style of teaching is her selection of Latin music, and the contagious moves and energy in every class.
-She puts in a lot of time and effort preparing for each class with a new playlist and choreography, and every Sunday she hosts a real Zumba party that boosts our members’ energy for the rest of the week.
-Vielka also teaches TABATA every Friday, where you can challenge yourself, get in great shape and feel awesome.
+She puts in a lot of time and effort preparing for each class with new playlists and choreography.
+Her Zumba classes deliver a party that boosts our members’ energy for the rest of the week.
+Vielka also teaches TABATA, Cycle, Senior Fitness, Water Fitness and MX4, where you can challenge yourself, get in great shape and feel awesome.
 Vielka loves interacting with members and the beautiful connection that fulfills her soul and spirit while she does what she loves most – Teaching.